Bulk Waste Collections

 In recent years, it has become difficult for the Town to secure a contractor to deliver the service, resulting in increased costs and reduced flexibility around collection dates.

-Trialling an on-demand, bulk waste service better reflects the evolving needs of our community and strengthens our commitment to sustainable waste management.
+Trialing an on-demand, bulk waste service better reflects the evolving needs of our community and strengthens our commitment to sustainable waste management.

 The trial will run from 1 July 2026 until 30 June 2028, allowing time for the Town to understand how residents use the service.
 It will also provide data about likely costs and operational impacts to help inform a long-term service model.